Yes, Nursery Rhymes ARE Important!

 The rhyming words and rhythm of the song help develop an ear for language among kids from an early age onwards.
 Phonemic awareness is one of the most important developmental skills that kids need to learn.
 To put in simple words, it is the ability to focus and identify individual sounds in spoken words.
 And nursery rhymes help children do that – in a fun and musical way!

-As kids start reading they have to interpret the phonetic sounds created by words in its written format.
+As kids start reading, they have to interpret the phonetic sounds created by words in their written format.
 Understanding how a letter sounds in text is crucial in the initial stages of reading.
-And for that kids need to learn to interpret sounds and their meaning.
+And for that, kids need to learn to interpret sounds and their meaning.
 Nursery rhymes have a simple and short format so that kids can learn new words and their sounds before they start their reading journey.
-This holds true even when kids start with their ‘baby talk’ and babble out a few words.
+This holds true even when kids start with their “baby talk’ and babble out a few words.

 Developmental Milestones Achieved With Nursery Rhymes